Work Visa

 Path to Permanent Residency and Citizenship in Spain

 To obtain permanent residency in Spain, one must reside legally in the country for five continuous years.
 Citizenship typically requires ten years of residency, although this period is reduced for certain nationalities and circumstances.
 Basic knowledge of Spanish is required for citizenship.
-Spain doesn't operate a points system. residency is based on duration and legal status.
+Spain doesn't operate a points system.
+Residency is based on duration and legal status.

 Spain offers a "fast-track" citizenship option for Sephardic Jews with Spanish ancestry.
 In Madrid, cultural integration programs assist with the citizenship process, while Seville offers language courses for residents.
 In 2026, Spain streamlined the permanent residency application process, reducing processing times by 30%.